Priyanka Chopra And Dwayne ‘The Rock’ Johnson’s Oscars Banter Moves To Twitter

-Dwayne “The Rock” Johnson, retweeted a news article with a photo of himself laughing with Baywatch co-star, Priyanka Chopra, on the red carpet at the 2017 Oscars.
+Dwayne “The Rock” Johnson retweeted a news article with a photo of himself laughing with Baywatch co-star Priyanka Chopra on the red carpet at the 2017 Oscars.
 Dwayne joked that Priyanka told him that wearing blue velvet makes his head look larger than it is.

 Luv me some @priyankachopra.
 Here she tells me how wearing blue velvet makes my head look even larger than it actually is. #Baywatch #Oscars https://t.co/E1sLt2CgDz